Wing900/ikunKChat/README_ENHANCED.md

     *   Theme selection (Light/Dark).
     *   Full data import and export (JSON).
 *   **Glassmorphism UI:** A beautiful, fluid interface with light and dark modes.
+*   **Persona Memory:** Equip your personas with long-term memory.
+Manually add, edit, and delete memories to maintain context across conversations.

 ### Built With